Subscription Modal Banner

 This is a type of retirement in which the employee’s age to retire or leave their employment is mandated by law.
 In the Philippines, the compulsory or mandatory retirement age is 65.

-If you want to make your provident benefits claim for compulsory retirement, these are the requirements:
+If you want to make your provident benefits claim for compulsory retirement, you need to prepare the following Pag-IBIG requirements for retirement:

-• Application for Provident Benefits (APB) Claim (Original)
+• Original copy of Application for Provident Benefits (APB) Claim

-• Pag-IBIG Loyalty Card Plus or one (1) valid ID of the member (Photocopy)
+• Photocopy of Pag-IBIG Loyalty Card Plus or one valid ID of the member

-• Order of Retirement Voucher (for members of AFP, PNP, BJMP, BFP) (Photocopy), as applicable
+• Photocopy of Order of Retirement Voucher (for members of AFP, PNP, BJMP, BFP), as applicable

-• Statement of Service (for a member of AFP) (Photocopy), as applicable
+• Photocopy of Statement of Service (for a member of AFP), as applicable

-• Service Record (for members of PNP, BJMP, BFP) (Photocopy)
+• Photocopy of Service Record (for members of PNP, BJMP, BFP)

 Optional Retirement

 This type of retirement is granted to individuals who are already 60 years old.
-If you or a loved one has been working for several years now and can’t wait to reach 65 years old to retire, then availing of the optional retirement may be a good choice.
+If you've been working for several years now and don’t want to wait to reach 65 years old to retire, then availing of the optional retirement may be a good choice.
 Here are the documents to prepare:

-• Application for Provident Benefits (APB) Claim (Original)
+• Original copy of Application for Provident Benefits (APB) Claim

-• Pag-IBIG Loyalty Card Plus or one valid ID of the member (Photocopy)
+• Photocopy of Pag-IBIG Loyalty Card Plus or one valid ID of the member

-• Certificate of Early Retirement (for private employees who are at least 45 years old) (Notarized, Photocopy)
+• Photocopy of notarized Certificate of Early Retirement (for private employees who are at least 45 years old)

-• GSIS Retirement Voucher (for government employees) (Photocopy)
+• Photocopy of GSIS Retirement Voucher (for government employees)

 Pag-IBIG members with physical and/or mental disability due to an illness or injury, causing the inability to work or run a business, may apply for Provident Benefits Claim.
-The documents you need to prepare are the following:
+Prepare the following documents:

-• Application for Provident Benefits (APB) Claim (Original)
+• Original copy of Application for Provident Benefits (APB) Claim

-• Pag-IBIG Loyalty Card Plus or one (1) valid ID of the member (Photocopy)
+• Photocopy of Pag-IBIG Loyalty Card Plus or one valid ID of the member

-• Physician’s Certificate/Statement (With Clinical or Medical Abstract) (Original)
+• Original copy of Physician’s Certificate/Statement (with Clinical or Medical Abstract)

 If you can no longer work because of severe health conditions, you can also make a claim for your Pag-IBIG contributions.
 Here are the documents you need to provide:

-• Application for Provident Benefits (APB) Claim (Original)
+• Original copy of Application for Provident Benefits (APB) Claim

-• Pag-IBIG Loyalty Card Plus or one (1) valid ID of the member (Photocopy)
+• Photocopy of Pag-IBIG Loyalty Card Plus or one valid ID of the member

-• Physician’s Certificate/Statement (With Clinical or Medical Abstract) (Original)
+• Original copy of Physician’s Certificate/Statement (with Clinical or Medical Abstract)

 Members of Pag-IBIG who wish to leave the country for good and settle abroad can withdraw their contributions prior to their departure.
 This is also applicable to Overseas Filipino Workers who are currently abroad and have been permitted to reside in the host country.